-The analysis of the external positivity requires to know an impulse response of a system.
+The analysis of the external positivity requires the knowledge of an impulse response of a system.
 It can be computed analogically as the step response, using the decomposition of the spectrum of the system.

 The impulse response for a single mode of the system (26)-(39) is as follows: